 What is a Gas Compliance Certificate?

-A gas compliance certificate is an important piece of paper when it comes to gas works in your home or business.
-They are a necessity when it comes to gas installations, irrelevant of their size or power so if you want to know a little more about them, what they do and whether you need one, keep on reading!
+A gas compliance certificate is an important when it comes to gas work in your home or business.
+They are a necessity when it comes to gas installations, irrelevant of their size or power so if you want to know a little more about them, what they do and whether you need one, keep on reading.